-The Athletic Association's philosophy regarding scrimmages is that a scrimmage is used to test a team's offensive and/or defense against another team's offense and/or defense in a game-like situation.
+The Athletic Association's philosophy regarding scrimmages is that a scrimmage is used to test a team's offensive and/ordefense against another team's offense and/ordefense in a game-like situation.
 Scrimmages in wrestling are permitted because teams do not always have wrestlers in similar weight classes therefore, those wrestlers do not have the opportunity to practice offensive and defensive moves against a wrestler of similar ability and weight.
 Scrimmages intennis are allowed after the district tournaments because schools may have difficulty finding quality players for their state qualifiers, or team, to practice against as non-qualifying players often move on to play baseball.

-The maximum distance allowed for any scrimmage is 100 miles, one way.
+Sport Scrimmages Requirements Max. # of

+Allowed Schools

-Sport Scrimmages Allowed Requirements Max. # of Schools Baseball 3, after the first legal practice date score kept unless Hall of Pride A maximum of four (4) schools may participate
+Baseball 3, after the first legal practice date score kept unless Hall of Pride A maximum of four (4) schools may participate

 Basketball 3, after the first legal practice date No PA used, no admission charged, no score kept unless Hall of Pride Scrimmage No school time may be used to travel or participate Held at one of the school's regular practice facilities Hall of Pride Challenge Scrimmages may use PA, charge admission, and keep score.
-1, after the first legal practice date No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate Football 1, after 10 days of practice No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate, however a team may only scrimmage against one other team.
-Soccer 2, after the first legal practice date No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate Swimming 1, after the first legal practice date No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate Tennis No PA used, no admission charged, no team score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities Number of schools participating is limited only by the number of courts available
+A maximum of four (4) schools may participate Cross Country 1, after the first legal practice date No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate Football 1, after 10 days of practice participate A maximum of four (4) schools may participate, however a team may only scrimmage against one other team.
+Soccer 2, after the first legal practice date No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate Swimming 1, after the first legal practice date No PA used, no admission charged, no score kept No school time may be used to travel or participate Held at one of the school's regular practice facilities A maximum of four (4) schools may participate Tennis 1, after district tennis and before state team tennis No school time may be used to travel or Number of schools participating is limited only by the number of courts available lowa High School Athletic Association member schools may use practice facilities, other than their regular school facilities, with no prior approval from the IHSAA as long as the following criteria are met:

-Track and Field team score kept A maximum of four (4) schools may participate Wrestling Only 1 may be held before first legal competition date team score kept A maximum of four (4) schools may participate
+Track and Field 1, after the first legal practice date team score kept A maximum of four (4) schools may participate Wrestling 3, after the first legal practice date Only 1 may be held before first legal competition date Unlimited scrimmages may be held for 1A/2A district qualifiers and 3A district winners team score kept A maximum of four (4) schools may participate